NeuroTechX/ntx_slack_archive/general.md

  >Hi all, for fun, I would like to make a project that read the MUSE (Iphone or RPi), detect if I am calm and if I am calm it communicate to a raspberry pi to trigger a LED.
 Do you know if there are some websites where I can find this kind of information.
 Thank you very much for your help.
 Have a great day.

+4/10/2017 3:47 PM

+ **dano** :

+ >Hey Frederic,

+>

+>
+If IntelliPi hasn't worked out, I'd suggest an alternative approach of reading the Muse data from an iPhone app and then sending data to the Raspberry PI through websockets.
+Here's a decent tutorial on how to set up a Node.Js server on an arduino that receives LED controls over websocket